syoyo/tacotron-tts-cpp/README.md

 audio.save_wav(wav, "processed.wav")
 ```

+example output01.wav and processed01.wav is included in `sample/`

 ## Performance

-Currently TensorFlow C++ code path only uses single CPU core, and time for synthesis is roughly 10x slower on 2018's CPU than synthesized audio length(e.g. 60 secs for 6 secs audio).
+Currently TensorFlow C++ code path only uses single CPU core, so its slow.
+Time for synthesis is roughly 10x slower on 2018's CPU than synthesized audio length(e.g. 60 secs for 6 secs audio).

 ## TODO